-In my school days, I was a quiet student in the class, not that active like others.
+In my school days, I was a shy student in the class, not that active like others.
 If the teacher asked a question, even though I knew the answer, I used to remain silent.
 I was afraid to ask new questions.
+I was introvert.

-Examinations like IIT JEE and AIPMT (NEET) requires a lot of hard work, concentration and positive environment.
+Examinations like IIT JEE and NEET requires a lot of hard work, concentration and positive environment.
 Introvert students need special attention from the teachers and parents in order to prepare well for these type of exams.

-What are the options for introvert students to prepare well for any examination?
+What are the options for introvert students to prepare well for examination like IIT JEE and NEET?

 There is nothing wrong in these students, it’s their personality.
 They are introverts and it’s completely fine to be an introvert.